Despite being a vastly growing field of education, online learning has many disadvantages.

 2. Risk of Social Isolation

 One of the critical points of e-learning is that you can learn in the comfort of your home, but the lack of social interaction can lead to problems.
 For many people, school is their primary source of social interaction.
 In e-learning, educators and students spend most of their time online, which inevitably leads to social isolation.
-Social isolation, along with lack of physical interaction, may lead to several mental health problems like increased stress levels and anxiety.
+Social isolation, along with a lack of physical interaction, may lead to several mental health problems like increased stress levels and anxiety.

 3. Cheating is Garder to Monitor